 My husband is a Mr. Fix-it of sorts, so this worked for us because it meant we were able to do a lot of the work ourselves.
 We also had times where family and friends pitched in with smaller projects like painting and roof replacements.
-I’ll be honest though, I don’t know if we will choose a fixer-upper when it’s time to buy our next house.
-I don’t enjoy that kind of work much at all so it felt like a huge, overwhelming job to me.
-It also took up most of my husband’s free time for the first couple years of our marriage, which of course had it’s downsides and often felt like a big sacrifice.
-We ultimately did it though because we knew long term, the benefits would be significant.

 4. Only Sort of Did College

 We both got associate degrees at the small college where we met and fell in love.
 Soon after graduation, we got married and because I planned to be a mostly stay-at-home mom once we had children, and since we were hoping to start having children before too long, I didn’t see any reason to get more education at this point.

 5. Worked Hard & Worked a Lot

 We were both blessed with jobs that always had plenty of work.
-I worked 3 days a week up until our son was born and often put in extra hours, since there was almost always some available.
+I worked 3 days a week up until our son was born and often put in extra hours since there were almost always some available.